data-apis/scipy-2023-presentation/paper.rst

 conventions.

 **Functional APIs:** *(lines 14-15)* NumPy supports several array object methods which have no equivalent in the array API standard.
-To ensure portability, use of non-standardized methods must be refactored in terms of standardized functional APIs.
+To ensure portability, we refactored use of non-standardized methods in terms of standardized functional APIs.

 **Scalars:** *(lines 18-22)* NumPy often supports non-array input arguments, such as scalars, Python lists, and other objects, as "array-like" arguments in its